Mayor & Council Profiles:

 Councillor Jerimy Earl is proud to call the Peace Region home since 2010.
 He is serving his first term as a Councillor for the City of Dawson Creek.

 Jerimy graduated from Thompson Rivers University in 2008 with a BA, focused in Professional Writing and Rhetoric.
-Since returning to the North he has been working in communications, stakeholder engagement and community organizing in some capacity or another.
+Since returning to the North, he has been working in communications, stakeholder engagement and community organizing in some capacity or another.
+In the summer of 2017, alongside his partner, Jennifer, he welcomed his first child, Abigail Lee, into the world.

 Most notably, he spent two years as the Communications and Events Coordinator for the Dawson Creek and District Hospital Foundation before moving on to the Encana Events Centre, where he worked with an amazing group of people for five and a half years as the Director of Corporate Partnerships.
 Currently Jerimy is the Marketing, Communications and Member Engagement Specialist for the Lake View Credit Union.